-A person who has successfully completed a deferred adjudication probation may be able to obtain an order of nondisclosure from the court.
-This order prevents government agencies from publicly disclosing criminal history information resulting from the offense.
-The criminal offense will determine whether a person is entitled to an order of nondisclosure and, if so, when such an order can be obtained.
+Successful completion of a deferred adjudication probation may qualify you for an order of nondisclosure.
+This order prevents government agencies from publicly disclosing criminal history information resulting from an offense.
+The particular criminal offense will determine whether a person is entitled to an order of nondisclosure and, if so, when such an order can be obtained.

 For most felony offenses, the applicant must wait five years from the date of the discharge and dismissal of the felony offense.

-Obtaining an order of nondisclosure is very advantageous.
-A person who receives an order of nondisclosure my deny having been arrested or prosecuted for the offense, unless the information is being used against the person in a subsequent criminal proceeding.
-However, an order of nondisclosure does not require the government to destroy the information.
-The information may be released to criminal justice agencies, non-criminal justice agencies authorized by statute or executive order to receive criminal history record information, and the person who is the subject of the criminal history information.
+In addition to other benefits, someone who receives an order of nondisclosure in Texas may deny having been arrested or prosecuted for the offense, except in a subsequent criminal proceeding.
+An order of nondisclosure does not, however, require the government to destroy the information.
+It may be released to criminal justice agencies, noncriminal justice agencies authorized by statute or executive order and to the subject of the criminal history information.

-Call our office at 214-651-1121 or contact us online to discuss how we can help you clear your criminal record and clear your name.
-Even persons that have been placed on probation years ago and had their probation discharged and case dismissed need to have their record cleared.
-We will work to put an order of nondisclosure to work for you.
+Recognized for his quality and success by organizations that include Martindale-Hubbell, Texas Monthly Magazine and Super Lawyers, J. Michael Price II has the experience and knowledge to help you.
+Call our office at 214-651-1121 or contact us online to discuss how we can help you clear your criminal record and your name.
+We will use our best efforts to put an order of nondisclosure to work for you.